-Permission from Lichfield District Council is required before removing certain hedges that are at least 20 metres (66 feet) in length, more than 30 years old and contain certain species of plants and associated features.
-We assess the importance of the hedgerow using criteria set out in the regulations.
-If the hedgerow meets the required standard the council may serve a Hedgerow Retention Notice.
+Permission from Lichfield District Council is required before removing hedgerows that are at least 20 metres (66 feet) in length, more than 30 years old and contain certain species of plants and associated features.

 What to do if you want to remove a non-domestic hedgerow

-If you propose to remove a non-domestic hedgerow, or section of hedgerow, you should give the us six week's notice in writing.
+If you propose to remove a hedgerow, or section of hedgerow, you must give us six week's prior notice in writing.
+Once we have received your notice, we have 42 days to respond.
 Please include a plan that clearly shows the location of the hedge and the part to be removed.

 The best way to submit your hedgerow removal notice is via the government planning portal.